 - - semi-minor axis (the shortest distance from the ellipse center to the point on the ellipse).

-The vertices ±a, co-vertices ±b, and foci ±c are related by the following equation:
+The following equation relates the vertices ±a, co-vertices ±b, and foci ±c:

 When given the foci and vertices coordinates of an ellipse, we can find the standard form of the ellipse.